rnajena/sugar/docs/src/tutorial_imaging.rst

 .. image:: ../_static/fts1.png
     :width: 60%

-Another example plotting the CDS features of an Ebolavirus RNA:
+Here is another example of plotting the CDS features of an Ebolavirus RNA.
+The GenBank file is included in the provided tutorial files.
+It is downloaded again here using the Entrez client.

 >>> from sugar.web import Entrez
 >>> client = Entrez()